Flameis/CS362-Team3/project-docs/User_Documentation.md

 How to use the software.
 You can assume that your user is familiar with your particular platform (e.g., use of a Web browser, desktop applications, or mobile applications).
 For missing functionality, your documentation should simply indicate that this functionality is work in progress.

 <Work in progress>
-To add or view plant entries from the main menu, then select the "Map" options.
+To add or view plant entries from the main menu, then select the "Map" options:

 ![Homepage Menu with Map option highlighted](https://github.com/Flameis/CS362-Team3/blob/main/project-docs/images/map_option.png?raw=true)

 Navigate to your location on the map and click/press on the location of the plant.
 A marker will appear like below: